 How To Learn Persian

 Even with all its quirks, Persian is truthfully not as difficult as a first glance might suggest.
-Beyond the few slightly unusual (but no means impossible) concepts above, Persian grammar is actually quite simple, perhaps even more so than many common European languages.
+Beyond the few slightly unusual concepts above, Persian grammar is actually quite simple.
+Perhaps even more so than some common European languages.

 How you start your Persian studies depends on where (and with whom) you plan use the language.
-There are three main Persian dialects—Farsi (Iran), Dari (Afghanistan), and Tajik (Tajikistan and Uzbekistan)—to choose from, and although all are similar, slight differences in the vocabulary and accent means that learners should start with just one.
+There are three main Persian dialects—Farsi (Iran), Dari (Afghanistan), and Tajik (Tajikistan and Uzbekistan)—to choose from.
+Although all are similar, slight differences in the vocabulary and accent means that learners should start with just one.

-For studies in Farsi or Dari, tackling the Perso-Arabic script is a logical first step while Tajik learners should start with the Cyrillic alphabet, familiar to speakers of Russian, Bulgarian or Serbian.
+For studies in Farsi or Dari, tackling the Perso-Arabic script is a logical first step.
+Tajik learners, on the other hand, should start with the Cyrillic alphabet, familiar to speakers of Russian, Bulgarian or Serbian.

 Not sure how to start?
 Here are some Persian learning resources for each of the three dialects: